- Duke University, J.D., 1966

 Boeing Corp (1997-2003) Federal criminal investigation and Texas federal suit under qui tam statute for false claims relating to nuclear bomber aircraft components.
 No criminal charges filed.
 Qui tam suit settled in 2003.

 John Ramsey (1996-Present) Colorado state grand jury investigation into murder of Jon Benet Ramsey.
-Client not indicted and publicly exonerated by District Attorney in July 2008.
+Mr. Ramsey was publicly exonerated by District Attorney in July 2008, after DNA testing.

 President, Summitville Mining Co.
 (1994-2002) Colorado federal criminal investigation and federal CERCLA suit brought by United States for alleged environmental crimes.
 Civil suit settled for $22M, no criminal charges filed against President. (lead counsel in criminal investigation, co-counsel with Jim Lyons in the civil CERCLA suit)